How to manage secrets

 To register a secret, follow the steps below:

-1. On senhasegura, in the upper left corner, click Grid Menu, represented by the nine squares, and select DevOps Secret Manager.
+1. On Segura, in the navigation bar, hover over the Products menu and select DevOps Secret Manager.

 2. In the side menu, select Secret Management > Secrets.

-1. Name: name of the secret for management within senhasegura.
+1. Name: name of the secret for management within Segura.

-2. Identity: identifier of the secret.
-The applications can find the file or variable that will be created through this identifier.
+2. Identity: secret identifier.
+It's through this identifier that applications were able to find the file or variable that will be created.

-6. Expiration date: date on which the secret will be automatically inactivated.
+6. Expiration date: day and time when the secret will be automatically inactivated.

 7. Tags: user-defined for data segregation and internal filters.